cuba-platform/multitenancy-addon/README.md

 Meaning if the user has read-only access to some entity, he can't permit other users to modify it, however, he can prohibit users from reading it.
 **Specific** and **UI** permissions have been hidden from tenants.

-# Common and Tenant-specific data
+# Common and Tenant-Specific Data

 ## Common Data

 Tenants have read-only access to all persistent entities that don't implement the `HasTenant` interface.
 This is implemented via Cuba security subsystem and compiled at runtime.

-## Tenant-specific Data
+## Tenant-Specific Data

 All tenant-specific tables have additional column `TENANT_ID` to specify the owner of data.